flo/m3addon/README.md

 Currently the following content can be exported:

-  * Up to one animated mesh made out of triangles with 1 UV layer
+  * Animated meshes made out of triangles that share the first material
   * Animated M3 standard materials
   * Animated M3 particle systems
   * Animated M3 attachment points and volumes